Clothworkers' Building North

 Brendan is a PhD Researcher in the School of Media and Communication at the University of Leeds.
 He previously gained an MA Media in Development at SOAS, London, and a BA in History from the University of Leeds.

-He’s currently supported by the ESRC’s 1+3 full scholarship, exploring the intersection of humanitarian communication and statistics.
+He’s currently supported by the ESRC’s 1+3 full scholarship, exploring the use of numbers by UK news media professionals when covering humanitarian crises.

 After receiving his BA History, Brendan moved to London to complete his MA Media in Development from SOAS.
 During a three year break, he worked for a speciality coffee company as Head of Quality Control, returning to start his Phd in September 2016.